Terms of Reference

 Composition of the Board

-• The Board will generally have eight members in total, all of whom will be NZSL users and a majority of whom will be Deaf.
-Membership may be extended to ten if this is required to achieve adequate diversity as described in paragraphs 11 and 12
+The Board will generally have eight members in total, all of whom will be NZSL users and a majority of whom will be Deaf.
+Membership may be extended to 10 if this is required to achieve adequate diversity as described in the next paragraph.

 • youth